Euthydikos Kore

-The Euthydikos Kore is a late archaic, Parian marble statue of the kore type, c 490–480 BCE, that once stood amongst the Akropolis votive sculptures.
+The Euthydikos Kore is a late Archaic, Parian marble statue of the kore type, dated to c.
+490–480 BCE, that once stood amongst the votive sculptures on the Acropolis of Athens.
 It was destroyed during the Persian invasion of 480 BCE and found in the Perserschutt.
-It is named after the dedication on the base of the sculpture, “Euthydikos son of Thaliarchos dedicated [me]”.
+It is named after the dedication on the base of the sculpture, "Euthydikos son of Thaliarchos dedicated [me]".
 It now stands in the Acropolis Museum.